Advanced Motor Fuels in Austria

 Development of Filling Stations

-By the end of 2021, Austria had 2,748 publicly accessible filling stations.
-As an annual average for 2022, the price of gasoline for private use at a filling station was EUR 1.729 (USD 1.89) per liter; correspondingly, the price of diesel was EUR 1.820 (USD 1.99) per liter.
-With 119 public compressed natural gas (CNG) stations in 2022, the number of public CNG filling stations has continuously decreased in recent years (2021: 125).
-For liquified petroleum gas (LPG), 41 filling stations are available (2021: 39).
-In addition, three public liquified natural gas (LNG) filling stations operate, in Ennshafen (Upper Austria), Feldkirchen (Styria), and Vienna.
+By the end of 2022, Austria had 2,759 publicly accessible filling stations (compared with 2,748 in 2021).
+As an annual average for 2023, the price of gasoline for private use at a filling station was EUR 1.599 (USD 1.727) per liter; the price of diesel was EUR 1.643 (USD 1.774) per liter.
+In 2023, 170 public CNG stations are available; 41 LPG filling stations are available (same as in 2022).
+In addition, four public liquified natural gas (LNG) filling stations are in operation: in Ennshafen and St. Marienkirchen (both Upper Austria), Feldkirchen (Styria), and Vienna.

 Research and Demonstration Focus